In the first of a multi-part series, I talk about how you can work to make your music sound as professional as your favourite artists.

 The second exercise is to develop an aural memory by becoming familiar with tonal frequencies.
 Unfortunately, this takes a little more work and requires some specialist software.
 My personal choice for this is “Train your Ears” software.
 Just 30 minutes each evening for a month on this software will massively develop your recognition and aural memory of frequencies.
 Although its not free, at a cost €49, it should be considered a worthwhile investment in your future as a producer.

 Note: If you’re already subscribing to our monthly newsletter, there’s a code in each that’ll give you an additional 20% discount off Train your ears (amongst other discounts and freebies).
-If you’re not yet a subscriber, just register on this site and you’ll be added to our subscriber list.
+If you’re not yet a subscriber, just drop in your email below.

 In the next part of this series, I’ll be talking about how you can further develop your aural memory and critical listening skills by introducing what you should be listening for when applying effects and processing.